Ultrastrong coupling probed by Coherent Population Transfer: Results

-The suppression of the JC channel makes $V$-STIRAP USC-selective $V$-STIRAP also for smaller values of $\alpha$, thus lower microwave frequencies for driving fields can be used, which is a key experimental advantage.
+The suppression of the JC channel makes $V$-STIRAP USC-selective also for smaller $\alpha$, thus lower microwave frequencies can be used for the driving fields, a key experimental advantage.
 Another asset of $V$-STIRAP is that since $d_{1\pm\,2}(g) > c_{0\,2}(g)$ (see Fig.~\ref{fig:usc1}(b)) coupling with the Stokes field is larger.
 Therefore sufficient adiabaticity is attained with smaller $T$: this minimize decoherence effects and/or softens the problem of stray dynamical Stark shifts since weaker Stokes fields $\mathscr{W}_s$ can be used.
 Notice indeed that in Fig.~\ref{fig:vee-control} shorter time scales than in Fig.~\ref{fig:lambda-failure} were used, and that Stark shifts are not apparent.

 Few remarks are in order.
-We took for granted preparation in the state $\ket{0u}$: for $g=0$, it is prepared from $\ket{0g}$ by standard pulse sequences~\cite{ka:215-peterergustaffson-prl-transmohhigherlevel}.
-But if $g\neq0$ the ground state is $\ket{\Phi_0}$ and the above procedure prepares a state which may contain an even number $n$ of photons.
-Since the probability $\propto |c_{0n}(g)|^2$ is very small for not so large $g$, and at the same time $d_{1\pm\,2}(g)$ is large enough to guarantee $V$-STIRAP population transfer, we expect only some harmless lack of accuracy.
+We took for granted preparation in the state $\ket{0u}$: for $g=0$, it is prepared from $\ket{0g}$ by standard pulse sequences~\cite{ka:215-peterergustaffson-prl-transmexclevel}.
+But if $g\neq0$ the ground state is $\ket{\Phi_0}$ and the above procedure prepares a state which may contain photons.
+Since the probability $\propto |c_{0n}(g)|^2$ is very small for not so large $g$, while $d_{1\pm\,2}(g)$ is large enough to guarantee $V$-STIRAP population transfer, we expect only some harmless lack of accuracy.
 Similar arguments ensure that for reasonable parametrization mixing of $\ket{0u}$ due to $g^\prime \neq 0$ is also small.
-In any case more accurate preparation protocols may be designed~\cite{ku:fischio} to minimize errors.
+In any case more accurate preparation protocols may be designed to minimize errors.